Influence-Engine/Influence/README.md

 ## Chronically Up to Date
 Influence strives to stay on the cutting edge by using the latest .NET versions.
-Currently, we're using .NET 9, which just came into preview.
+Currently, we're using the latest .NET 9, which is no longer in preview.

 ---